Clubhouse Games: 51 Worldwide Classics: Games

-Multiple games allow for motion control with the use of the Joy-Con.
 In solo play, the player plays against CPU opponents (if the game requires them) and can change the difficulty accordingly.
 Multiplayer games can be played locally in single-system play (with some exceptions) or via local wireless depending on the game.
 A multiplayer mode called "Mosaic Mode" allows for multiple Nintendo Switch consoles to link together to display one larger multi-monitor picture in games like Slot Cars, where one track is displayed over four screens.
 Most of the games included can be played online, either with matchmaking modes or lobbies with friends.

-"Clubhouse Games Guest Pass", known as "Local Multiplayer Guest Edition" in PAL regions and "Pocket Edition" in Japan, is a free application on the Nintendo eShop which includes all 52 games but with only Dominoes, Four-in-a-Row, President, and Slot Cars available in single player mode.
+"Clubhouse Games Guest Pass", known as "Local Multiplayer Guest Edition" in PAL regions and "Pocket Edition" in Japan, is a free application on the Nintendo eShop which includes all 51 games but with only Dominoes, Four-in-a-Row, President, and Slot Cars available in single player mode.
 It allows players to create lobbies with others who own the free application, and it allows them to join lobbies hosted by players who own the full game and play any of the multiplayer games available.